Complete Guide to Heating and Lighting Your PVC Reptile Enclosure

 Basking Spot and Direct Heat:

 Deep Heat Projector or Ceramic Heat Emitter: Both of these heat bulb styles emit infrared heat, which is the best for your reptile.
 This is a more directed heat which is perfect to use to heat one side of the enclosure more than the other and provide a heat gradient.
 These bulb styles do not emit light, so they can be on all the time.
-Always make sure you are placing something underneath the bulb and it is not pointing at bare PVC.
+Always make sure you are placing something underneath the bulb to absorb the heat for your reptile to use it properly (wood or stone) and make sure your heat source is not pointing at bare PVC.

 (We recommend using both of these with a lamp cage if you’re using it on the inside of your enclosure with a pet that can climb, to prevent accidental burns.)